 These are a new variety of nuclear fission reactors, defined as generating under 300 megawatts per module.
 Some will tell you that SMRs are not all that new, and have been operating in some form as long as there have been nuclear-powered submarines and ice-breakers.

 According to Michael Sharpe, National Director for Industry at the Advanced Manufacturing Growth Centre and the founder of a new Nuclear Capabilities Forum, they’re an answer to high energy prices faced by Australian companies.

 “For a stronger manufacturing future in Australia we must tackle these big issues,” he tells @AuManufacturing, mentioning pressures at aluminium smelters in Portland and Tomago, and Brickworks’ claim that their products are cheaper to make in the US and then ship here versus make here.

-“We are the only OECD country to not have nuclear power.
-We have massive reserves of uranium, yet we dig the stuff out of the ground and ship it all over the world for others to benefit.”
+“We have massive reserves of uranium, yet we dig the stuff out of the ground and ship it all over the world for others to benefit.”